-The SSTR method provides for the measurement of absolute-fission density per unit mass.
+4.1 The SSTR method provides for the measurement of absolute-fission density per unit mass.
 Absolute-neutron fluence can then be inferred from these SSTR-based absolute fission rate observations if an appropriate neutron spectrum average fission cross section is known.
 This method is highly discriminatory against other components of the in-core radiation field.
 Gamma rays, beta rays, and other lightly ionizing particles do not produce observable tracks in appropriate LWR SSTR candidate materials.
 However, photofission can contribute to the observed fission track density and should therefore be accounted for when nonnegligible.
 For a more detailed discussion of photofission effects, see .

 4.3 For dosimetry applications, different energy regions of the neutron spectrum can be selectively emphasized by changing the nuclide used for the fission deposit.

 1.4 SSTR observations provide time-integrated reaction rates.
-Therefore, SSTR are truly passive-fluence detectors.
+Therefore, SSTRs are truly passive-fluence detectors.
 They provide permanent records of dosimetry experiments without the need for time-dependent corrections, such as decay factors that arise with radiometric monitors.

-1.6 This standard does not purport to address the safety problems associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 E844 Guide for Sensor Set Design and Irradiation for Reactor Surveillance

 ICS Number Code 27.120.20 (Nuclear power plants.
 Safety)